caspergrl/GT-UX-UI-Dec2022-June2023/18-week/02-lesson.md

 ## SLIDE 22
 ### CSS Property: `grid-template-areas`

-All the properties we just talked about are used to create templates, which are specified by `grid-template-areas`.
+All of these properties are used to create templates, which are specified by `grid-template-areas`.
 Templates are used to display how your content lays out on the page.

 ## SLIDES 23-25
 `grid-template-areas` are easy to set up: all you need to do is create a class that targets any individual grid element.